 - Interest rates have increased (and you have an adjustable mortgage or line of credit)

-- Your non-mortgage debt payments are making thing a little too tight
+- Your non-mortgage debt payments are creating financial difficulty

 - You've decided you want to embark on a home improvement project

 - You've determined you will sell the home within 5 years